AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

   caption: [
     Every visualizable setting, and a description of how it has been chosen to visualize it.
   ]
-)<table.simulation-visualisations>
+)<table.simulation-visualizations>

-Along with these visualisation further in-depth measures have been taken to make it possible to understand the underlying theory; these are described in @s.m.introspection-tools.
-Screenshots demonstrating each visualization module is shown in @appendix.visualisation-modules.
+Along with these visualization further in-depth measures have been taken to make it possible to understand the underlying theory; these are described in @s.m.introspection-tools.
+Screenshots demonstrating each visualization module is shown in @appendix.visualization-modules.

 ==== Viewport <s.m.viewport>

 The viewport is where the action happens.
 This is what the user is represented with when the simulation tool is initially loaded.
-All visualisations described in the previous section #numref(<s.m.visualisation>) are drawn in the viewport.
+All visualizations described in the previous section #numref(<s.m.visualization>) are drawn in the viewport.
 Technically, the viewport is the user's eyes in the simulated environment, which happens through a camera in a 3D scene.
 The camera is a perspective camera, which is initially placed directly above the center of the environment, looking at it from a top-down perspective.
 The user can directly interact with the viewport, both through the keybindings, but also the mouse.
 The user can choose to stay in this top-down, pseudo-2D perspective, which gives a great overview, or switch the camera to orbital controls, which allows the user to rotate around the environment and zoom in and out.
 The #panel.viewport is shown in @f.m.simulation-tool.
 Through the viewport, the user gets a live update of the #acr("GBP") mathematical simulation happening under the surface.

 Additionally to providing a visual representation of the underlying mathematics, the user can use the interface to extract information.
 Most objects in the viewport are clickable, and when clicked, relevant information and measurements are printed out into the console.
 This is both a useful tool for rapid development and debugging, but also to aid in understanding the computations and theory in the background.

+#pagebreak(weak: true)
 ==== Introspection Tools <s.m.introspection-tools>

 All entities in the simuliation with a mesh can be clicked on to introspect their current state.
 This functionality aids in discoverabiliy when trying out different parameters and environments.
 When clicked; data structured as YAML will be outputted to `stdout` with colored keys for easy navigation, and can be viewed in the attached console: